Bodie Island Lighthouse on the Outer Banks NC

 Bodie Island Lighthouse was built in 1871 - 1872 by the United States Lighthouse Board for use as a nighttime aid to navigation to help guide sailors as they traversed the treacherous waters off the coast of North Carolina.

 The current structure is the third lighthouse constructed at this general location - the other two crumbled due to very different circumstances.

 Since inception, the beam emitting from the top of the structure has been shining nightly to use as an aid to navigation.
-Even with with precise satellite instruments available to those steering smaller vessles, some boat captains still rely on the black and white stripped tower for assistance while approaching Oregon Inlet.
+Even with precise satellite instruments available to those steering smaller vessels, some boat captains still rely on the black and white striped tower for assistance while approaching Oregon Inlet.